-Command Line Parameter
+Adobe Reader Command Line Parameters

-AcroRd32.exe /p pathname — Start Adobe Reader and display the Print dialog box.
 AcroRd32.exe /t path "printername" "drivername" "portname"— Start Adobe Reader and print a file while suppressing the Print dialog box.
 The path must be fully specified.

 The four parameters of the /t option evaluate to path, printername, drivername, and portname (all strings).

-- portname — The printer’s port. portname cannot contain any “/” characters; if it does, output is routed to the default port for that printer.
+- portname — The printer’s port. portname cannot contain any “/” characters; if it does, the output is routed to the default port for that printer.

 You can also download this PDF for more information on Deploying Adobe Reader.